Using the Library

 Accumulated charges may result in suspension of borrowing privileges at the Hingham Public Library and throughout the Old Colony Library Network.

 Rental DVDs are loaned at $1.00 per day.
 The Audiovisual Department also rents equipment - please contact this department for a current equipment and price list at 781-741-1405 x1407.

 The Library offers public Internet Access.
 Users of this service must read and agree to abide by the Library's Internet & Safety Policy before using the service.

 Three Internet access options are available for individuals age 15 and older.
 (1) use the Library's computers in the Reference Room; during busy periods this may require you to wait for a workstation to become available.
-(2) use your laptop with a wired connection in the Reference Room and in the lower level Study Rooms.
+(2) use your laptop with a wired connection in select locations in the Reference Room and in the lower level Study Rooms.
 (3) use your appropriately equipped laptop with the wireless network available throughout the entire library and courtyard.

 Children under fifteen must use the Children's Room workstations or use their own equipment to connect to the library's wireless network.